 This came to be called the “citizens agenda” approach to campaign coverage.
 It revolves around the power of a single question: “What do you want the candidates to be discussing as they compete for votes?”
 From good answers to that everything else in the model flows.

 A few things about that question, “What do you want the candidates to be discussing as they compete for votes?”
 Notice what it is not.
 It is not “who’s going to win?”
 It’s not “who are you going to vote for?”
 And it’s not “which party would do a better job at addressing…” For the whole purpose of the citizens agenda approach is to find an alternative to the horse race style in campaign coverage, which starts with “who’s gonna win?”
 What are the keys to winning?
 How close is the race?
 Which tactics seem to be working?
 What do the latest polls say?

 The horse race style is the default pattern.
-It’s easy to criticize, and I have done that.
-A lot.
+It’s easy to criticize, and I have done that a lot.
 But the default has some impressive strengths.
 It’s repeatable in every election, everywhere.
 It creates suspense and thus interest.
 It tells you where to put your resources (on the closest races and the candidates getting traction.)